rahulmehra2005/PONG-GAME-COMPLETE/README.md

 Ball Trails: Cyan particle trails follow the ball, fading out for a "comet" effect.
 Trails disappear when the ball is invisible.
 Background Images: Custom images for each screen (e.g., welcome, mode selection, game background) loaded from local files.
 UI Elements: Score displays, countdown timers, and on-screen text for events like "PAUSED".

 Audio System:

 Theme Song: A looping retro chiptune track plays across screens, managed by a shared audio clip to avoid overlaps.
 Sound Effects: Custom hit sound when the ball strikes a paddle, and a victory sound on game over.
 Audio stops/starts appropriately during navigation (e.g., stops on game start or home button).
+(I HAVE ALSO UPLOADED THE AUDIO FILES WITH THE PROJECT CODE FILES)

 User Interface and Navigation:

 Screen Flow: Welcome → Mode Selection → Player Name Entry → Game → Game Over (loop back).